fhmalfk/DLBCSPJWD01/README.md

 Hello Sandra,

-unfortunately the XAMPP installation file is 164MB big and cant be uploaded to GitHub, they only allow files up to 25MB, so i could only upload it to pebblepad, in addition i added the official download link in the install instructions.
+unfortunately the XAMPP installation file is 164MB big and cant be uploaded to GitHub, they only allow uploads up to 25MB over the GUI, and up to 100MB over shell so i could only upload it to pebblepad, in addition i added the official download link in the install instructions.

 Please find the installation instructions below: